BACK TO TOP

 Back in court, this time for violent assault

-In June/July 2025, David Lewis was cautioned by police for physically assaulting Robert Davies, 75, chairman of the Robert Davies Partnership LLP outside his office in Newport, causing actual bodily harm.
-However, Lewis subsequently broke the terms of the caution and has now been summoned to court to answer for the violent offense.
+In June/July 2025, David Lewis accepted a caution by police for physically assaulting Robert Davies, 75, chairman of the Robert Davies Partnership LLP outside his office in Newport, causing actual bodily harm, and leaving a scar on Davies' neck.
+However, Lewis subsequently broke the terms of that caution and was summoned to court to answer for the violent offence.
+Lewis evaded conviction as the time-period to prosecute for the offence was exceeded by the Crown Prosecution Service, which the victim (Davies) describes as "wholly unacceptable".

 News source 1